 - Having frequent thoughts of death or suicide

 Establishing open lines of communication as well as trust is critical to helping your loved one feel they can discuss these thoughts with you should they arise.

 Your physician is the only one who can prescribe a specific course of action for your loved one as well as diagnose SAD.
 They may advise serotonin or melatonin supplements until the end of the season, or even a form of light therapy to make up for the diminished sunlight.
 Happily, these treatments are affordable and easily administered, often involving no particular change in your loved one’s daily routine.

 Despite the ease of treatment, SAD is a difficult disorder to pin down, especially when you, yourself, might be feeling understandably down due to the weather.
 An objective third party, such as a home caretaker, can help alert you to signs you may be missing.
 They also can provide much-needed socialization and distraction from the shortened days.

-Having an in-home CAREGiver is about so much more than simply taking care of your loved one’s physical needs.
+Having an in-home Care Professional is about so much more than simply taking care of your loved one’s physical needs.
 It’s about providing a warm presence and a reassuring friend for your family – and in these long, cold days of winter, there are few things more welcome than that.
-Contact us today about a CAREGiver for your family.
+Contact us today about a Care Professional for your family.